andredejesus19/Pig-latin-translation/README.md

 # Pig-latin-translation
 This is my first code in Python

-# This code is for translantion the words to pig latin

 # This variable is the letters that will end the word
 pyg = 'ay'